taehwa015/drRML/README.md

-# Double-robust methods for estimating differences in restricted mean lifetimes using pseudo-observations
+# drRML: R package for estimating differences in restricted mean lifetimes

+## Overview

+drRML is the R package to estimate differences in restricted mean lifetimes of two treatments using pseudo-observations.

 ## Installation
 ```r